-56. As the Chief Security Officer for Defence, FAS DS is delegated responsibility by the Secretary for Defence's security risk management.
+54. As the Chief Security Officer for Defence, FAS DS is delegated responsibility by the Secretary for Defence's security risk management.

-57. In accordance with the PSPF, the Chief Security Officer is responsible for directing all areas of the Defence enterprise's security to protect Defence's people, information (including ICT) and assets.
+55. In accordance with the PSPF, the Chief Security Officer is responsible for directing all areas of the Defence enterprise's security to protect Defence's people, information (including ICT) and assets.

-58. This includes key oversight responsibilities outlined in PSPF Policy 2 - Management Structures and Responsibilities.
+56. This includes key oversight responsibilities outlined in the PSPF Policy 2 - Management Structures and Responsibilities.

-59. Defence-specific responsibilities include:
+- 57. Defence-specific responsibilities include: - Supporting and advising the Secretary and Chief of the Defence Force on security matters in Defence; - Maintaining and overseeing the DSPF, specifically: - o maintaining the DSPF Governance and Executive Guidance; - the DSPF Principles and Expected Outcomes, except for ICT Principles and Expected Outcomes, which are managed by the Chief Information Security Officer; - appointing Control Owners; - Maintaining and overseeing clear security accountabilities and reporting structures through the DSPF; - Appointing security advisers in Defence in accordance with PSPF requirements.
+This includes the appointment of a Chief Information Security Officer, in consultation with the Chief Information Officer; - Reporting on the risk and effectiveness of DSPF Enterprise-wide Controls to the DSC; - Producing Defence's annual PSPF report for Secretary approval;

-- Supporting and advising the Secretary and Chief of the Defence Force on security matters in Defence; - Maintaining and overseeing the DSPF, specifically: - maintaining the DSPF Governance and Executive Guidance; - the DSPF Principles and Expected Outcomes, except for ICT Principles and Expected Outcomes, which are managed by the Chief Information Security Officer; - appointing Control Owners; - Maintaining and overseeing clear security accountabilities and reporting structures through the DSPF; - Appointing security advisers in Defence in accordance with PSPF requirements.
-This includes the appointment of a Chief Information Security Officer, in consultation with the Chief Information Officer; - Reporting on the risk and effectiveness of DSPF Enterprise-wide Controls to the DSC; - Producing Defence's annual PSPF report for Secretary approval; - Promoting and fostering a positive security risk management culture within Defence; and - Directing security training, threat information dissemination, security awareness programs, and incident reporting and investigations in Defence.
+• Directing security training, threat information dissemination, security awareness programs, and incident reporting and investigations in Defence.